 8. Hell is completely unnecessary

 Nobody need go there and it is God’s will that nobody does!
 How do I know?
 I’ve seen the cross.
 I’ve seen the great lengths he has gone to make hell unnecessary.
-Hell is not for people but the devil and his angels (Mt 25:41).
+Hell is not for people but the devil and his angels (Matt 25:41).
 Those who choose to follow the devil are breaking their Father’s heart.

 Like death in the Garden, hell is not what God wants.
 It’s something we choose against his most strenuous desires.
-I’ll talk more about this in my next post.

 9. Hell should not be used as a tool in evangelism